Potomida littoralis

-Potomida littoralis is a species of bivalve belonging to the family Unionidae.
+Potomida littoralis is a species of freshwater bivalve belonging to the family Unionidae.
+It is sometimes known as black river mussel.

-Distribution
+Distribution and habitat

-The species is found in Europe, Mediterranean and Southern Asia.
-It occurs in Africa between Tunisia and Morocco.
-It is not recorded between Italy and Albania.
+The species is found in southwestern Europe (France, Spain and Portugal) and northwestern Africa (Morocco, Algeria and Tunisia).
+Potomida further east are now assigned to other species (P. acarnanica and P. semirugata).

+Potomida littoralis typically occurs in the middle to lower river sections, but can occasionally be found in the upper parts of the calcium-rich rivers.

 Reproduction

-In the Iberian Peninsula, gravid females are observed from March through October, with hatching occurring in September.
+In the Iberian Peninsula, gravid females are observed from March through October.
+Its known hosts are all cyprinids.

 Conservation

 According to the International Union for Conservation of Nature, this species is endangered and in decline.
-Water extraction is harming populations in Portugal, Syria, Lebanon and Israel.
-Canalization of river channels, water pollution and dam construction are also threats.
+Canalization of river channels, water pollution, and dam construction are major threats.
+Water extraction is harming populations in much of its range except in France.
 The distribution of P. littoralis in the Iberian peninsula and in France is highly fragmented.